helix-editor/helix/book/src/guides/adding_languages.md

 ## languages.toml

-Next, you need to add the language to the `languages.toml` found in the root of the repository; this `languages.toml` file is included at compilation time, and is distinct from the `language.toml` file in the user's [configuration directory](../configuration.md).
+Next, you need to add the language to the [`languages.toml`][languages.toml] found in the root of the repository; this `languages.toml` file is included at compilation time, and is distinct from the `language.toml` file in the user's [configuration directory](../configuration.md).

 These are the available keys and descriptions for the file.